Notes

 City air, and a hint of cold wet ash.

-There’s a firepit in the terrace’s center, constructed haphazardly of bricks pulled from the parapet.
+The terrace’s center hosts a firepit haphazardly constructed of bricks pulled from the parapet.

-- The fire was a poor one, hastily made.
-Amidst the ashes and bits of charred furniture, un-combusted remnants of papers bear the seal & letterhead of the Crown Academy.
+- It was a weak fire, hastily made.
+Amidst the ashes and bits of charred furniture, uncombusted remnants of papers bear the seal & letterhead of the Crown Academy.
 Research papers.
 In the scraps, the phrase “Outland ergot” occurs often.

 4.3 | feeding room